Salesforce

 11. Screw the new filter on by hand until the gasket lightly contacts the oil filter adapter.

-13. Remove the oil fill cap and fill the engine with the appropriate amount of oil: What is the oil capacity of a home standby generator?
+13. Remove the oil fill cap and fill the engine with the recommended amount of oil, referencing the table below:

 Oil fill location (10 kW)